jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 Yet there is something missing.

 Techvolution is indeed the new politics of the Internt Age.
 But politics doesn't pay us money, generate electricity, or grow food to eat.
-To really live in the Internet Age, we need to also upgrade our economics.
-Only then will Main Street control their daily neccessities.
+To really work, play, and grow families in the Internet Age, we also must upgrade our economics.
+Only with a modernized way to earn a living will Main Street control their daily neccessities.

-With this in mind, it's proper to say, a modern economy for the middle-class is the goaline for Techvolution to reach.
+With this in mind, a modern economy for the middle-class is the goaline the new philosophy of must fight for and defend.

-We'll learn about the Internet Age economy now.
-As an added bonus we'll see where antagonists come from as we prepare to fight for the economic freedom of Main Street.
+Happily, you'll already living in the economy of the future.

 ## Economic Upgrade

-Internet Age economics is centered on the simple fact that digital property doesn't expire and can be shared with anyone in the world.
-So, if YouTube existed in Sir Issac Newton's time, we'd all be learning about gravity from his videos.
+Internet Age economics is centered on two simple facts: digital property doesn't expire and can be shared with anyone in the world.
+These features are like the thick fur that empower polar bears to live in the Artic.
+Meaning that because everyone, forever, can continually add to a single source of truth, like Wikipedia, means we can stop rewriting, reprinting, and rebuying sets of enclyclopedias every year.

+I mean, if YouTube existed in Issac Newton's time, we'd all be learning about gravity from his videos.

 If you can imagine how cool that is, you'll appreciate why the economic policy of the future is called digital mass-collaboration.

-But before we can learn about it, we must understand the Industrial Age economy its going to replace.
+But before we can learn about the economy of the future, we must understand the Industrial Age economy its trying to replace.
+As an added bonus we'll see where antagonists come from.

 ## The Era of Mass-Production

 The Industrial Age started in the late 1700s.
-If you travelled back in time and looked down on society in the 1700s you would see a different place then the world you're used to.
+If you time travelled and "looked down" on society back then, you'd see much a different place then the world you're used to.

 It was a time of mud roads, hand tools, and abacus calculators.
-Human perseverance and ingenuity filled in for limited technology.
-Being hungry and sick, cold, and tired was an all too common way of life back then.
+Human perseverance and ingenuity filled in for very limited technology.
+Being hungry and sick, cold and tired was an all too common way of life back then.

-This is where Left/Right ideologies shine.
-You see, they were designed to turn the poverty of the 1700s into something much better.
-Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill also never had running water, listened to the radio, made a phone call, opened a fridge, took penicillin, started a motor, typed on a keyboard, or learned about evolution.
+This world is where Left/Right ideologies shined.
+You see, Left/Right writers like Adam Smith, Edmund Burke, and John Stuart Mill lived on the frontline like everyone else.
+They too never had running water, antibiotics, or fresh food in the winter.
+Feeling frontline pain motivated these philosopers to create the Industrial Age player god that was committed to turning the poverty of the 1700s into something so much better.

-The same way we often dream of "Space Age" technology, Left/Right writers dreamed of year-round food supply, running water, and clean clothes.
-To get these "Industrial Age" wonders, they upgraded to an economic policy called mass-production.
+The same way we often dream of "Space Age" technology, the people inside the new Left/Right player god dreamed of year-round food supply, hot bath water, and communications that didn't need a horse.
+To get these technological wonders, the people of the 1700s upgraded society with an economic policy called mass-production.

-But the era of mass-production could only startd when the steam engine powered the world's first production lines.
-Only then could the clocklike movement of wheels, lathes, drills, and presses mass-produce clothes, newspapers, and trains.
-These machines still however needed a lot of manpower.
-Throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs to work at the thousands of factories being built around the world.
+Good thing mass-production had already been seeded.
+The piston steam engine (1712) had already powered the world's first production lines.
+When inventors, engineers, and technicians make it stronger, they used steam engines to power wheels, lathes, drills, and presses.
+These machines worked together like clockwork to mass-producing clothes, newspapers, and trains.
+Although these were much faster than traditional manual labou, steam powered production still needed a lot of manpower.

+That's why, throughout the 18th to 20th centuries, millions of farmers, craftsmen, and other specialists left their jobs in villiages and towns to work at the thousands of factories being built around the cities of the world.

+Look below, and you'll see how our factory bound ancestors worked.

+<div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>

+<a href="https://gfycat.com/ifr/ObedientNiftyBlackbear" target="_blank" class="button small">Reader</a>

-Henceforth, most of Main Street worked huge machines of the production line.
-Coordinating every device, supply chain, and worker required a lot of oversight by a lot of managers.
-There was no other way to be sure all workers were organized to the strict rhythm of the production line.
-So, while ordinary people were benefiting from newer and better products, they had to sacrifice their individuality.
+Decade after decade more people left the farms and entered the factory.
+Thereafter, most of Main Street worked huge machines on the production line.

+Coordinating all these machines and workers required a lot of oversight, and hence a lot of managers.
+There was no was no other way to be sure all workers were organized to the strict rhythm of the production line.
+So, while ordinary people were benefiting from newer and better products, they had to sacrifice the individuality they once enjoyed as specialists on Main Street.

-Mass-production is when one-sided jobs with rigid oversight became embedded in our work culture.
+The mass-production of the Industrial Age (1760-1969) is when one-sided jobs with rigid oversight became embedded in our work culture.
 In early assembly lines, supervisors even inspected toilets to be sure workers weren't lying.

 It sounds ridiculous, but it shows how vital coordination was.
-Workers were merely extensions of a great machine taking their society up from poverty.
+Workers were merely extensions of a great machine commanded by the Industrial Age player god to cure society from poverty.
 Any kink in the chain was a delay in the assembly line that might cause the whole factory to stop.

-Look below, and you'll see how our factory working ancestors lived.

-<div style='position:relative; padding-bottom:calc(76.67% + 44px)'><iframe src='https://gfycat.com/ifr/ObedientNiftyBlackbear' frameborder='0' scrolling='no' width='70%' height='70%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div><p> <a href="https://gfycat.com/obedientniftyblackbear"></a></p>

-<a href="https://gfycat.com/ifr/ObedientNiftyBlackbear" target="_blank" class="button small">Reader</a>
+Mass-production worked wonders.
+Year after year, the Industrial Age player god upgraded more of society.
+Roads got paved, mail was delivered on trucks, food was kept in fridges year round.
+That's why mass-production soon spread around the world.

-Mass-production started in Britain and America.
-Big Government helped guide and regulate the Big Business that were running the factories.
-Corporations kept growing and installed colossal production lines and supply chains that spread across the globe to maximize how much stuff we could make.
-This era of mass-production chipped away at "Main Street" economics by centralizing production inside a few companies.
+Enter Big Government and Big Business.
+The former helped regulated the latter as companies installed colossal production lines and supply chains across the globe.
+The policy of mass-production went global and chipped away at "Main Street" economics.
+Centralizing production inside a few companies and production centres around the world meant the welders, craftsman, and other specialists on Main Street were officially obsolete.

-However, when you look at the video clips above, it's easy to realize something very important.
+However, when you look at the video clips above, it's easy to realize something quite obvious but very important.
 We don't ride horses anymore.
-Nor do we work shoulder to shoulder sewing dresses.
+Nor do we use steam power lathes to build our stuff.
 In fact, we live in the world our ancestors dreamed of making.
-We have pave roads, sanitation systems, fresh water in our homes, steel reinforced buildings.
+We have pave roads, sanitation systems, fresh water, and advanced robotics.

-However, the era of mass-production is where antagonists want us to stay.
+However, the policy of mass-production is what we still use today.
+Despite that simple fact our worlds are so differet, and therefore the problems on frontlie are different as well.

+But the powers of the Industrial Age don't want to give up their status.
+We suffer as they prosper.

+<div style='position:relative; padding-bottom:calc(56.25% + 44px)'><iframe src='https://gfycat.com/ifr/IgnorantCheerfulBilby' frameborder='0' scrolling='no' width='100%' height='100%' style='position:absolute;top:0;left:0;' allowfullscreen></iframe></div>(https://gfycat.com/nauticallegalangora)

+<a href="https://gfycat.com/ifr/IgnorantCheerfulBilby" target="_blank" class="button small">Reader</a>

+_The frontline in the 1700-1800s, and today.
+Credit: Men of Honor, Gangs of New York, Cold Mountain, Far and Away, Dances with Wolves, The Office, Office Space, Wisecrack._

-## Holdover
+## Holdovers

 As a kid, I helped my family clean office buildings.
 My simple role was to pick up the garbage and recycling bins.
 Other than still hating the smell of old coffee, I really appreciate growing up doing honest work.
 Years later, when working at a big office, the cleaners were short-staffed for a few weeks.
 Management spent hours meeting about and discussing the "garbage problem" instead of just wrapping it up (pun intended) and moving on.